-- 1. Pants: Khaki pants of a traditional/conservative style with belt loops and belt OR black scrub pants as defined in the Acute Dress Code Policy.
-Female #4200; Male #4000.
-(Black only) Women have the option to purchase the Male style #4000 if preferred. - a.
-All pants will be won with a black oxford or polo shirt with College logo as described below.
-Shirts must be tucked in and secured in the waistband of the khaki pants or black scrub pants. - b.
+- 1. Pants: Black scrub pants as defined in the Acute Dress Code Policy. - a.
+All pants will be won with a black oxford or polo shirt with college logo as described below.
+Shirts must be tucked in and secured in the waistband of the black scrub pants. - b.
 No low rise, cargo, form fitting pants or leggings can be worn. - 2.
-Determination of uniform choice will be made by the course lead faculty/faculty supervisor for any non-acute clinical course, educational or College activity.

-3. NO JEANS AT ANY CLINICAL SITE

-- 4. Shirts: Black oxford button-down collar, long or short sleeved shirt, golf style shirt or black BSNA golf style shirt with College Logo.
+Determination of uniform choice will be made by the course lead faculty/faculty supervisor for any non-acute clinical course, educational or College activity. - 3.
+NO JEANS AT ANY CLINICAL SITE - 4.
+Shirts: Black oxford button-down collar, long or short sleeved shirt, golf style shirt or black BSNA golf style shirt with College Logo.
 Shirt must be long enough to be tucked into pants.
 All shirts must be tucked in. - 5.
 Uniforms must be the appropriate size, neat, clean, in good condition. - 6.
 Undergarments must be worn, should not be visible and should be completely covered by the uniform. - 7.
 A plain white scrub jacket (Cherokee # 4350 Women, Cherokee WW360 Men) embroidered with UCCS Helen and Arthur E. Johnson Beth El College of Nursing and Health Sciences logo may be worn with the uniform in accordance with hospital policy. - 8.
 Shoes and socks: Solid black, clean tennis shoes with black socks or shoes as specified. - 9.
-Name tag: College photo student name tag and agency volunteer name tag must be worn at all times. - 10.
+Name tag: College photo student name tag and agency volunteer name tag must be always worn. - 10.
 Fingernails may be no longer than 1⁄4 inch above the fingertip.
 If nail polish is worn, it should only approximate skin color and should be un-chipped.
 Artificial nails may NOT be worn at any time. - 11.
 Perfume and gum chewing are not permitted in the clinical setting. - 12.
 Hair should be clean, professional in appearance, and in a natural hair color.
-Hair should be worn back away from the face and secured so as to not interfere with professional duties.
+Hair should be worn back away from the face and secured to not interfere with professional duties.
 Beards and mustaches must be clean and neatly trimmed. - 13.
 Jewelry must not jeopardize or interfere with patient safety and must be discreetly worn. - 14.
 If the ears are pierced, only one pair of small post earrings which do not cover the ear lobe is permitted.
 Facial jewelry such as nose rings/studs or tongue rings/studs are not permitted.
-Other jewelry permitted is wedding rings, watches or class rings. - 15.
+Other jewelry permitted are wedding rings, watches, or class rings. - 15.
 Tattoos may not be visible in any clinical area. - 16.
 Please read course syllabus for any additional specific guidelines.